-Greyton, Western Cape, South Africa
+Greyton / Genadendal, Western Cape, South Africa

-Greyton is a pint-sized town that is fondly known as South Africa’s Little England.
-Experience the blissful feeling of travelling back-in-time as you explore quiet oak-lined lanes and discover gathering spots buzzing with friendly locals, and visitors to the town.
+Greyton and Genadendal form a pint-sized town that is fondly known as South Africa’s “Little England”.
+Get ready to experience the blissful feeling of travelling back in time as you explore quiet oak-lined lanes and discover gathering spots buzzing with friendly locals, and visitors to the town

-Directions to Greyton are simple and they will lead you through the scenic highways and byways of the Overberg that are just waiting to be discovered.
+Directions to Greyton / Genadendal are simple and they will lead you through the scenic highways and byways of the Overberg that are just waiting to be discovered.
 Be sure to add a few hours to your travel time so you can stop at one of the many interesting farm stalls along the way.

 Onward to 1854 when a wealthy Englishman, Herbert Vigne, established a freehold agricultural village and named it Greyton after the then Governor of the Cape, Sir George Grey.
 Since those days not much has changed and the layout of the town and its buildings, remain quintessentially the same.
-The original leiwater (irrigation) system still exists and if you are looking for things to do in Greyton, you can visit one of the many old landmarks that still remain in-and-around the central hub of the town.
+The town’s original irrigation system known as “leiwater” still exists and if you are looking for things to do in the area, you can see this and visit other old landmarks in-and-around the central hub of the town.

 If your visit has you thinking that relocating to a less hurried lifestyle might be well worth considering, be sure to visit one of the real estate agents in Greyton who will gladly show you a selection of properties that could very well become your future dream home.